-\end{Theorem}
+\end{theorem}

-The following is the main result of this paper.
-It allows us to bound the complexity of computing a Gr\"obner basis of a system of inhomogeneous equations by establishing a connection with the Castelnuovo-Mumford regularity of a suitable ideal.
+The following result allows us to bound the complexity of computing a Gr\"obner basis of a system of equations by establishing a connection with the Castelnuovo-Mumford regularity of the homogenization of the system.